hungryram/newhungryram/content/customers/wallstreet-realty.md

 gallery = ["/uploads/what_for_sec_inner_img.jpg", "/uploads/wallstlogo1.png", "/uploads/john2.jpg"]
-portfolio = ["Real Estate", "Broker"] projects = ["Real Estate", "Broker"] title = "Wallstreet Realty" website_link = "https://wallstrealty.com"
+portfolio = ["Real Estate", "Broker"] projects = ["Real Estate", "Broker"] review = "Our partnership has always been professional and valuable.
+The team is very responsive and gets things done faster than expected.
+I'm so glad I made the switch from my other website provider because now my site is always updated.
+Thank you Ram!" title = "Wallstreet Realty" website_link = "https://wallstrealty.com"